ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 All snapshots inherit their encryption type and key from the parent volume.
 When you create a volume from a first generation snapshot, you can either keep the encryption the same as the snapshot or change your keys.
 When the first-generation snapshot is protected with provider-managed keys, you can also opt to add customer managed keys.
 If your snapshot was protected with customer-managed keys, your new volume must also have customer-managed keys.
 When you create a volume from a second-generation snapshot, your volume must have the same encryption type (provider-managed or customer-managed) as the snapshot.

-If you selected a second-generation snapshot to create the volume, your volume's encryption type must match the snapshot's encryption type.
-If the snapshot has provider-managed keys, do not specify a key from a key management service.
-{: note}

 ### Restoring from a bootable backup
 {: #baas-restore-concept-boot}